 Finally in the late 90's, Ensoniq produced the ASR-X and ASR-X pro which were in the style of the "sampling drum machine" made popular by the Akai MPC series.
 They were great boxes with lots of cool features, but never seemed to sell as well as the ASR10 or the Akai MPC's.
 These were among the last products that Ensoniq produced before selling out to EMU.
 Despite having many innovative features Ensoniq instruments suffered from reliability problems.
 The company also made some bad business decisions.
 The result is another great American electronic instrument company that is now just part of history.

-The sounds listed above are available on floppy disks for the original EPS, EPS16+, ASR10 and ASR-X. They are also compatible with the Ensoniq TS10 and TS12 synthesizers.
+The sounds listed above are available for the original EPS, EPS16+, ASR10 and ASR-X. They are also compatible with the Ensoniq TS10 and TS12 synthesizers.
 We also have the complete collection available on CD-ROM.
 Check out our WAV database. for lots of cool stuff which you can download and start using in your tracks today.

 If you have any questions or comments please contact us via phone or e-mail.
 Thank's for your support and Happy Sampling!